ArcticSnowman/go-slackbot/README.md

 ## Events API SocketMode support

-To enable SocketMode support over RTM use
+To enable SocketMode support over RTM you need an AppLevelToken for your bot app

-    bot := slackbot.New(token, ...options)
+    bot := slackbot.New(token, slack.OptionAppLevelToken(app), ...options)
     bot.EventMode = "Socket"
+	...